justiarj/prop18_and_pol_lean/README.md

 * Files:
 	*  Data Setup.R - This is the file we used to clean our data.
 It uses "pres_dat_76_16.xlsx" and "sen_dat_76_18.xlsx" to produce "prop18_lean_omni.csv".
-	The following changes were made in excel to "sen_dat_76_18.xlsx":
-	We removed all CT senate elections, the 2012 and 2018 ME senate elections, and the 1976 VA senate election.
-All of these included major vote getters from three or more different parties.
-	Bernie Sanders was also reclassified from an independent to democratic candidate.
+	The following change was made in excel to "sen_dat_76_18.xlsx": Bernie Sanders was also reclassified from an independent to democratic candidate.

 	* app.R - This is the file we used to produce the data visualization in Rshiny.
 It takes "prop18_lean_omni.csv" as its input.